jdemmin/nces-benchmark/GLOSSARY.md

 target concept into evaluation, and the resulting scores would be meaningless.
 The splits are disjoint by construction and deterministic in the seed.
+Further, the splits are stratified by a given value of `complexity`.
+Per default this value is `dl_length`.
 ---

 ## 6. Metrics and result fields